Shrimp Stuffed Avocado

 - If you need to cook the shrimp, cook it a day ahead, cover and refrigerate

-- The day you plan to serve the salad, you can prep the rest of the ingredients.
+- You can prep the rest of the ingredients the day you plan to serve the salad.
 Place the shrimp and vegetables in a bowl.
 Cover and refrigerate.

-- Then right before serving, toss with the mayonnaise and add the dill, salt, and pepper.
+- Then right before serving, toss the ingredients with the mayonnaise and add the dill, salt, and pepper.

 Shrimp Stuffed Avocado